shekhar-jha/base-demo/README.md

-This project demonstrates development using terraform for multi-cloud scenarios across AWS.
+This project demonstrates development using terraform for multi-cloud scenarios across AWS and GCP.

 # Development Infrastructure